 These rules apply to the transport service itself as well as to other related services, for example, at a railway station.

-From April 2017, taxi drivers can lose their license and face a fine of £1,000 if they fail to transport wheelchair users.
+Taxi drivers can lose their licence and face a fine of £1,000 if they fail to transport wheelchair users.
 Taxi drivers must provide passengers in wheelchairs with assistance and charge wheelchair users the same as non-wheelchair users.

 Bus companies must give people in wheelchairs priority in using the wheelchair space.
 The driver can, for example, ask someone to leave the bus if they refuse to leave the wheelchair space.